ErinBecker/carpentries.org/pages/membership.md

 <strong>Discounts</strong>

-For each active Trainer who is supported by a member organisation in fulfilling their duties as laid out in the Trainer agreement (link), a $5,000 discount will be deducted from your membership price.
-This does not include potential future Trainers who will become Trainers during the membership year.
+* Instructor Trainers - Organisations supporting Instructor Trainers earn a $5,000 discount on membership per active Instructor Trainer.
+This discount does not apply to potential future Instructor Trainers who will take part in Instructor Trainer Training during the membership year.
-If your organisation supports a Regional Coordinator (link to description), a $10,000 discount will be deducted from your membership price.
+* Regional Coordinators - Organisations supporting a Regional Coordinator earn a $10,000 discount on membership.
 The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including self-organised workshops).
 If workshop demand raises above that level, we may bring on a second Regional Coordinator in your region.
-Community Lead

-All benefits are subject to availability.
-Prices quoted are applicable only to not-for-profit institutions.
+* Community Leadership - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.

+We provide a limited number of scholarships for institutions with financial need and for institutions serving historically underserved populations.
+If you believe that your institution is eligible for scholarship support, [please send us an email](mailto:memberships@carpentries.org).

-#### Frequently Asked Questions
+### Frequently Asked Questions

 Please consult our [Membership FAQ page](/member_faq) for more information about memberships, technical workshops, and instructor training workshops.

-#### Notes
+### Notes

 Read more about how our workshops are run [here](/workshops/).